kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 - [Hetzner Cloud](https://www.hetzner.com) for providing a solid infrastructure and terraform package.
 - [Hashicorp](https://www.hashicorp.com) for the amazing terraform framework that makes all the magic happen.
 - [Rancher](https://www.rancher.com) for k3s, an amazing Kube distribution that is the core engine of this project.
-- [openSUSE](https://www.opensuse.org) for MicroOS, which is just next level Container OS technology.
+- [openSUSE](https://www.opensuse.org) for MicroOS, which is just next-level Container OS technology.

 [contributors-shield]: https://img.shields.io/github/contributors/mysticaltech/kube-hetzner.svg?style=for-the-badge
 [contributors-url]: https://github.com/mysticaltech/kube-hetzner/graphs/contributors